belgattitude/soluble-japha/README.md

 ** This is an alpha project, documentation and working examples coming **

-An enhanced version of the PHPJavaBridge php implementation originally
+An enhanced version of the PHPJavaBridge php implementation.

 ## Requirements